George Iliadis

 Introduction

-That means, that each time when you make a request for a page, you make it to your "NextJS" server, from there you will proxy the request to another service, get the typical JSON response that you would get if you had a CSR application, run client side code on your backend to render your html, then add a bunch of JS and then send it to your client for final consumption.
+Given you made the above change, each time when you make a request for a page, you make it to your "NextJS" server, from there you will proxy the request to another service, get the typical JSON response that you would get if you had a CSR application, run client side code on your backend to render your html, then add a bunch of JS and then send it to your client for final consumption.

 The weight of JSON